SatSale/SatSale/README.md

 * Lightweight, Python and Javascript talk to your own Bitcoin node via websockets and SSH.
 * Direct peer-to-peer payments without any middleman.
 No KYC, and greater privacy than donation systems with reused Bitcoin addresses.
 * Natively supports all bitcoind node features (e.g. segwit) through RPC.
-* QR codes, user decided minimum payment confirmations and payment expiry duration.
+* QR codes, user chooses the minimum payment confirmations and payment expiry duration.
 * Highly extendable, just take a look at the code!
 Optional code execution upon payment.
 * No shitcoin bloat.
 Bitcoin only.

 # Installation (short!)
-BTCPyment requires a connection to a Bitcoin node.
-If you don't have one, you should [install one](https://bitcoincore.org/en/download/)!
+BTCPyment requires you to have a server host on, and a connection to a Bitcoin node.
+If you don't have one, you should [install one](https://bitcoincore.org/en/download/).
 ### Install
 Clone and install dependencies
 ```